mujahidh098/BI-portfolio/README.md

 ---

-### 📅 Sales Forecasting with Machine Learning
+### 📅 Forecasting with Machine Learning
-- Predicts daily sales for February 2025 using historical order data
+- Predicts sales for February 2025 using historical data
 - Implements a Random Forest model with custom feature engineering
 - Includes actual vs predicted charts with variance labels
 - Built with Pandas, scikit-learn, and Matplotlib